Rath2601/core_java/README.md

 ### **SUPER : (INHERITANCE)**

-1. can't use super in static content/methods.
+1. can't use super in static content (methods)
 2. constructor call must be the first statement in constructor. (using super) (only one constructor can be called from a constructor)

 4. can be used to call **variable** of parent class (super.parentClassVariable .. both static & non-static) (but static should be accessed only with class name)
 5. can be used to call **method** of parent class (super.parentClassMethod .. both static & non-static) (but static should be accessed only with class name)
     (If parent's method not implemented in child class no need to use super)
-6. Can call parent's constructor with its param.(can be called **only** from child constructor)
+6. Can call parent's constructor with its param.(can be called **only** from child constructor, Constructor chaining)

 ### **THIS : (ENCAPSULATION)**